Review: Apple Watch Series 8 – Why change what works?

 While new processors make a big difference to computers, and new displays change the way phones and tablets work, there’s little left to add to a smartwatch.
 The very nature of the device, and the way it is used, mean that it will remain essentially a passive device, displaying information and collecting data.

 This year’s model only features two new features, both of which are useful, but neither of them may be enough to sway owners of recent Apple Watches.
-Unlike phones, which get upgraded on average every two to three years, smartwatches stay around for longer, so most potential purchasers of the Apple Watch 8 will see not just these two features, but all the additions since their last purchase.
+Unlike phones, which get upgraded on average every two to three years, smartwatches stay around for longer, so most potential purchasers of the Apple Watch Series 8 will see not just these two features; they’ll see all the additions since their last purchase.

 Wrist temperature sensing helps women trying to conceive better discover when they are ovulating.
 When you enable this feature, the Apple Watch checks your wrist temperature every five seconds overnight, to detect changes from your baseline temperature, and alert you if have likely ovulated.